 The whole program on: dimorestorichebergamo.it

-In the same days, three of these historic Bergamo dwellings - Palazzo Agliardi, Palazzo Moroni and Palazzo Terzi, - will host the exhibition "Hortus conclusus - The garden in the oriental carpets of the Tassara Foundation", promoted by the Tassara Foundation and born from an idea by Giovanni Valagussa in collaboration with the Moshe Tabibnia Gallery in Milan.
+On the same days, three of these historic Bergamo houses - Palazzo Agliardi, Palazzo Moroni and Palazzo Terzi - will host the "Hortus conclusus - The garden in the oriental carpets of the Tassara Foundation", promoted by the Tassara Foundation and born from an idea by Giovanni Valagussa in collaboration with the Moshe Tabibnia Gallery in Milan.

 The Tassara Foundation, which has been working for ten years in support of culture and education between Valle Camonica and the Province of Brescia, received the most complete and important private collection of existing carpets in the 2014 in donation from engineer Romain Zaleski 1.325 carpets from the fifteenth to the nineteenth century from three continents.
 A small but significant part of the collection was presented for the first time in the Serenissime Trame exhibition at Ca 'd'Oro in Venice in the 2017.